Ministry of Environment and Natural Resources

 - To restore, maintain and enhance the ecosystem and ecological processes essential for the functioning of the biosphere so as to preserve biological diversity.

-Functions of Admin & Supplies Department
+1.1 Functions of the Admin & Supplies Department:

 The major functions are outlined below: